 Do I need to eat special ‘diabetic’ foods?

 No, there is no need to at all.
 Instead, enjoy ordinary chocolate, biscuits and reduced-sugar jam as part of an overall balanced diet.
-My diabetes nurse advised me to have a sugary snack if I have a ‘hypo’.
+Your diabetes nurse may advise you to have a sugary snack if you have a ‘hypo’.

 Will this affect my weight loss?